Now available in bundle with WiFi logger – exclusive to weatherstations.co.uk – please phone or email for details.

 The VP2 differs from the simpler Vue station in many aspects of design and specification, but the main distinction is that the VP2 models offer much more flexibility and expandability.
 Anyone looking for something more than a very basic weather station will almost certainly be able to find a suitable model in the VP2 range.

-NEW June 2016 VP2 stations (AS revision onwards) now include a high-accuracy (±0.3C) temperature/humidity sensor.
+VP2 stations (AS revision onwards) now include a high-accuracy (±0.3C) temperature/humidity sensor and (AZ revision onwards) the AeroCone rain gauge.

 VP2 — Current Special Offers